michalsida/demo-oracle-mybatis/README.md

 The PL/SQL function return value can not be generally passed as return value of MyBatis Java function.
 But there is one exception.
-In case, that Oracle function [can be called in SQL SELECT command](http://www.toadworld.com/platforms/oracle/w/wiki/1958.function-calling-a-function-inside-sql), it is possible to use a trick, where the return value is passed as a single-column single-row result set and MyBatis maps result set as result value of mapping function.
+In case, that Oracle function [can be called in SQL SELECT command](http://www.toadworld.com/platforms/oracle/w/wiki/1958.function-calling-a-function-inside-sql), it is possible to use a trick, where the return value is passed as a single-column single-row result set and MyBatis maps this result set - single value as result value of mapping function.
 See a demonstration in `cz.sidik.demo.oraclemybatis.mapper.OutputParamMapper.getEmployeeName`

 ```java